-Idioms o Coding Design Patterns

-- An idiom is a low-level pattern specific to a programming language.
-An idiom describes how to implement particular aspects of components or the relationships between them using the features of the given language. - An Idiom is more restricted than a design pattern - Still describes a recurring problem - Provides a more specific solution, with fewer variations - Applies only to a narrow context - □ e.g., the C++ language - E.g. Naming conventions, Source code formats, Memory management, Swapping variable values ...
+- Idioms o Coding Patterns - Low-level patterns specific to a programming language. - An Idiom is more restricted than a design pattern - Still describes a recurring problem - ▶ Provides a more specific solution, with fewer variations - Applies only to a narrow context - □ e.g., the C++ language - ► E.g. Naming conventions, Source code formats, Memory management, Swapping variable values ...